St Patrick's Preservation Fund Inc

 St. Patrick’s Church was built in 1855 by Irish immigrants and is one of few churches in Wisconsin built in the shape of a cross, which adds to its historic significance.
 The original interior of St. Patrick Church has been preserved for over 170 years.
 Beautiful statutes of St. Patrick and of the Blessed Mother were donated in 1883 and the 1,000-lb. bell and stained glass windows were added in 1904.
 The St. Patrick grounds also include two cemeteries, Old St. Patrick Cemetery established in 1850 and an additional cemetery site added in 1959 on St. Patrick's Lane.

-The St. Patrick’s Parish was merged with St. Kilian’s Parish in Hartford, Wisconsin on July 1, 1999, with a promise of special occasion Masses allowed at St. Patrick’s Church.
-These special occasion Masses included weddings, anniversaries, funerals and an Annual Mass on St. Patrick’s Feast Day on March 17, but ended with the beginning of COVID.
+St. Patrick’s Parish was merged with St. Kilian’s Parish in Hartford, Wisconsin on July 1, 1999, with a promise of special occasion Masses allowed at St. Patrick’s Church.
+These special occasion Masses included weddings, anniversaries, funerals and an Annual Mass on St. Patrick’s Feast Day on March 17.

 The first meeting of the St. Patrick Preservation Group was held on June 2, 1999.
 In March of 2000, St. Patrick Church was named to the Wisconsin Trust for Historic Preservation's list of one of the ten most endangered historic properties in the State of Wisconsin due to the possibility of its destruction.